chalmersproject/openshelter-signal/README.md

 # Chalmers Signal Occupancy

-This repository is for organization and work on the Chalmers-Signal-Occupancy device firmware.x
+This repository is for organization and work on the The Open-Shelter (pron.
+Chalmers Signal) Occupancy device firmware.x

 ## Quick Start
 Setting up a development environment for this firmware is easiest with Platform IO.